Human Resource Management and Industrial Relations» open the printable major» search for more Areas of Study

 Post-graduate coursework programs can add further specialisations in areas including business, safety, quality assurance and teaching.
 To explore such options please visit the Post Graduate Handbook at http://www.newcastle.edu.au/program/postgraduate/

-The following list provides some example jobs available to graduates majoring in Human Resources Management and Industrial Relations.
+The following list provides some example jobs available to graduates majoring in Human Resource Management and Industrial Relations.
 Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, while some may require further study.

 - Change Management Consultant